friendly/heplots/cran-comments.md

 ## Comments
+Fixed minor URL nits from initial submission.
+Also: fixed possibly spurious NOTE from 1.6.2, Fedora-clang:
+Undeclared packages ‘Sleuth2’, ‘rrcov’, ‘archdata’, ‘qqtest’ in Rd xrefs

 This is a semi-major release, primarily documenting all datasets in the package with `@concept` tags.
 It also adds new datasets and fixes bugs and documentation errors since the last CRAN release (v 1.6.2)

-Fixed minor URL nits from initial submission.

 ## Version 1.7.0 (2024-05-01)